niallmcc/crocodl/README.md

 The model that you train will try to learn how to classify an image into one of these classes (in the example above, class1, class2 or class3)

-For an example data folder layout, see the `data/dogs_vs_cats` folder.
+For an example data folder layout, see the `data/dogs_vs_cats.zip` file.

-* Next create a new empty model (`Create Model` button) or open an existing model (`Open Model` button) for continued training.
-If opening an existing model it must have been trained/created on the same classes as the currently loaded data.
+* Next, in the `Model Settings` section, create a new empty model (`Create Model` button) or open an existing model (`Open Model` button, then browse for the existing model file) for continued training.
+If opening an existing model it must have been trained/created using this program on the same classes as the currently loaded data.
+If creating a new model, you can configure the architecture to be used - which will influence the size of the model, its training speed and its effectiveness on a particular classification task.

+* In the `Training Settings` section, if necessary configure the number of epochs (training steps) and batch size (the number of images grouped into in each training batch), then press the `Train` button to start training the model.

 * You are now ready to (re)train the model.
-Press the `Training Settings` button to configure the number of epochs (training steps) and batch size, then press the `Train` button to start training the model.
+Press the `Start Training` button.

 On each epoch, the model will learn from the images in the train folder, and then its accuracy on the test folder will be assessed.

-When each epoch completes, the training graph will be updated with the model accuracy on the training and test data.
+When each epoch completes, the training chart will be updated with the model accuracy on the training and test data.

-* Once all the epochs have been run, press the `Save Model` button if you wish to save the changes to the model file - IMPORTANT changes to the model are not automatically saved.
+* Once all the epochs have been run, in the `Download Model` section click on the link if you wish to save the changes to the model file - IMPORTANT changes to the model are not automatically saved.

-* To test a trained model by scoring a selected image, press the `Score Model...` button.

 ## Classify an Image

-This tool allows you to make predictions with a pre-trained classifier model.
+This service allows you to make predictions with a pre-trained image classification model.

-Open the GUI:
+Start a scoring service and open its web page:

 ```
-python3 -m simpledl.image.gui.scorer
+python3 -m simpledl.image.web.score_service
 ```

-* Press the `Load Model` button to select the model to be used to classify the image
+* In the `Model Settings` section select the model to be used to classify the image.
+This model will have been downloaded from the classifier service (see above).

-* Press the `Load Image` button to select the image to be classified.
+* In the `Image` section, select an image to be scored.

-* Press the `Score` button to compute the scores.
-The predicted classes will be listed in order of decreasing probability.
+* When a model and image have been selected, the predicted classes will be listed in order of decreasing score.

 ## Search for similar images